 Here are just a few examples of ways your teeth can be worn down, broken or injured as you age:

 All of these things affect the normal wear and tear that your teeth will go through in a lifetime.
 Once you start to lose natural tooth structure, or the bone support and vital tissue attachment, you can experience pain and sensitivity and even lose teeth permanently to irreversible damage.
-So let's do a little break down of each one of the bullets listed above.

 My husband always jokes on me that I would NOT be the “Tool Maker” in whatever fictitious village scenario I could have possibly been born into where jobs would have been assigned to the most capable person(s).
 His reasoning is my misuse of the tools I do have access to, present day.